darencard/solPar/README.md

 ## Raw Sequencing Data

-The raw sequence read data for this genome can be obtained from the NCBI Sequence Read Archive under accession [XXX](FIXME).
+The raw sequence read data for this genome can be obtained from the NCBI Sequence Read Archive under accession [SRR14571478](https://trace.ncbi.nlm.nih.gov/Traces/sra/?run=SRR14571478).

 ## Genome Assemblies